 Real-time Customer Profile provides individual profiles that enable you to deliver personalized cross-channel experiences based on behavioral insights and customer attributes.
-In order to achieve this targeting, Profile and the segmentation engine within Adobe Experience Platform use a highly denormalized hybrid data model which offers a new approach to developing customer profiles.
-Use of this hybrid data model makes it extremely important that the data being collected is modeled correctly.
+In order to achieve this targeting, Profile, and the segmentation engine within Adobe Experience Platform use a highly denormalized hybrid data model which offers a new approach to developing customer profiles.
+Use of this hybrid data model makes it important that the data being collected is modeled correctly.
 While the Profile data store maintaining profile data is not a relational store, Profile permits integration with small dimension entities in order to create segments in a simplified and intuitive manner.
 This integration is known as multi-entity segmentation.

 The guardrails and limits outlined in this document are constantly being improved.
 Please check back regularly for updates.

 It is recommended that you read the following Experience Platform services documentation before attempting to build data models for use in Real-time Customer Profile.
 Working with data models, and the guardrails outlined in this document, require an understanding of the various Experience Platform services involved with managing Real-time Customer Profile entities: